Repatriating to the UK in 2019: Your instant guide (Part 2)

 Otherwise your personal belongings should be considered duty-free.

-Those with significant effects to move and repatriate will find it much easier to employ an international removal company, or a separate import agent service and removal company.
+Those with large or many possessions will find it much easier to employ an international removal company, or a separate import agent service and removal company.

 Both the agent and the international removal company will have the expertise and experience required to help your importation run smoothly.

-Fees charged will of course vary massively and depend on the cubic volume of effects to be returned, the size of a container, the place of origin and ultimate destination.
+Fees charged will vary and depend on the cubic volume of effects to be returned, the size of a container, the place of origin and ultimate destination.

 It’s wise to get a few quotes, and to plan well in advance because shipping times can be long.

-Tip: You can get a reduction in price if you are willing to share a container with other movers.
+Tip: You can get a good deal if you are willing to share a container with other movers.
 Ask your relocation company for details.

 You will have to pay a fee for the customs clearing agent who looks at your shipping container.

-And include copies of your passport and visa for the customs agent too, to ensure that the whole process runs smoothly.
+And include copies of your passport and visa for the customs agent too.

 Any delays on arrival at UK customs could be chargeable to you, for storage, and of course your goods may be subject to random checks.